Your Subscriber Identity Module, or SIM Card, opens up a few unknown security vulnerabilities on your phone.

 As long as your phone is turned on with a SIM card inserted, your mobile phone provider will know which area you are roughly in, and from your speed and location have the ability to deduce whether you are in a car or a train, and maybe even if you are high up in a skyscraper.

 This information is often not protected adequately, and a number of providers fail to secure their systems against intruders, making geo-location almost public knowledge.
+In fact, some providers have even gone so far as selling their users’ location to advertisers.

 They can and often do share this information with law enforcement.
 But in order to track you more precisely, law enforcement will need a device similar to a Stingray.